CPAN-Security/security.metacpan.org/_blog/2025-11-11-principles-for-securing-our-open-source-commons.md

 ### 6. Your own Open Source bedrock is supported by _you_

 You may be relying on thousands, if not tens of thousands of components and their maintainers and communities.
-Interacting with all of them may seem daunting, but fortunately not necessary.
+Interacting with all of them may seem daunting, but fortunately isn't necessary.
 You can manage this by prioritizing which projects to support by performing a risk assessment of your own application dependency graph.
-The outcome of this risk assessment also hints of how you can support these projects.
+The outcome of this risk assessment also hints at how you can support these projects.
 If you require project predictability, reliability or responsiveness from the communities on the top of your list, you can look for ways to encourage this behavior where it is needed.
 This may require you to invest in fostering trust in these communities, so they may continue providing a safe and secure foundation for your business for the full life-time of your applications.